secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Cracking into HTB/Web Requests/HTTP Fundamentals/HTTP Headers.md

 ### cURL
-- In the previous section, we saw how using the `-v` flag with cURL shows us the full details of the HTTP request and response.
-If we were only interested in seeing the response headers, then we can use the `-I` flag to send a `HEAD` request and only display the response headers.
-Furthermore, we can use the `-i` flag to display both the headers and the response body (e.g. HTML code).
-The difference between the two is that `-I` sends a `HEAD` request (as will see in the next section), while `-i` sends any request we specify and prints the headers as well.
+- In the previous section, we used the `-v` flag with cURL to view detailed HTTP requests and responses.
+- To view only response headers, use the `-I` flag to send a `HEAD` request.
+- The `-i` flag displays both headers and the response body (e.g., HTML code).
+- The key difference is that `-I` sends a `HEAD` request, while `-i` sends a regular request with headers.
 ```shell-session
 secmancer@htb[/htb]$ curl -I https://www.inlanefreight.com